 In the name of the Lord

 Many of us have experienced the gap between the professed beliefs of the religious and their reactive behavior.
-Saying that he admired the teachings of Jesus and the principles advocated by Christianity, Gandhi was characteristically honest when he went on to say “but where are the Christians.”
+Christians are one example (but not the only one.)
+Saying that he admired the teachings of Jesus and the principles advocated by Christianity, Gandhi was characteristically honest when he went on to say, “but where are the Christians.”

 They’re gonna teach you how to meditate